test-bai-cpu/CLiFF-LHMP/README.md

 2. Two prediction approaches are supported:
-- MoD-LHMP: use maps of dynamics for prediction
+- CLiFF-LHMP: use maps of dynamics for prediction
 - CVM: use constant velocity model for prediction